ellensianoneill/project_roots/README.md

 1. **Jupyter Notebook** | market_survey_engineering.ipyb

-   Uses Google API to pull data from Google Sheet, perform data cleansing steps, and insert output into new Google Sheet tabs.
+   Notebook uses Google API to pull data from Google Sheet, perform data cleansing steps, and insert output into new Google Sheet tabs.
    Using Python, both tall and wide datasets have been generated to aid with data analysis in alternative tooling (e.g. Tableau).

    The following tutorial was used to establish connection to Google Sheets